pratham31012002/Smart_Surfing/README.md

 ## Features
 - Converts currency of one nationality to another
-- Units converter
 - Add notes with comments
 - Translates several languages
 - Provides ratings of movies (IMDB)
 - Dictionary
-- Estimates time of travel from your location to another
-- Estimates travel distance from your location to another
 - Provides you with the latest stock price of the company
+- Geolocation of a country
-- Provides ratings of books (Goodreads)
+- Ingredients of food
-- Plagiarism checker

-## Applications

 ## Requirements
+The source code of this project is written in **`HTML/CSS/JS`**.
+So, you do not require anything extra to run this project.

 ## Tech Stack
 - CSS